icfpcontest2022/mini-vinci/Specifications/ContestSpecification.md

 They were so inspired by you that they have been discovering the secret arts of painting for the rest of the year, waiting for you to join them.
 Your mission, if you choose to accept it; will be to develop algorithms for robo-painters of the future.
 After all, there are so many paintings to make, and so little of us functional programmers to make them.
-The winner will receive the honor medal of Leodardo Da Vinci, the RoboVinci Medal.
+The winner will receive the honor medal of Leonardo Da Vinci, the RoboVinci Medal.

 ## Timeline